AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 The methods the bot uses to keep track of people gets the *XUIDs* of people.
 This isn't useful for most people, though, and so the bot has to find out what a person's gamertag is based off their XUID.
 While this resolving works *most* of the time, there are times where it fails, which is when this question comes into play.

 To reliably get the gamertag of the XUID shown, you can use `/gamertag-from-xuid`, which uses several (possibly slow, and so not used in the bot at large) methods to make sure you actually get the gamertag.

+### The bot displays an "Unknown Player" on the list.
+Who's that?

+There's a variety of people it could be - "Unknown Player" is used when the bot is unable to get *any* information on a player, even their Xbox ID.
+This most often happens because said player is a *subclient* - basically, whenever a player uses splitscreen to let another player play on the same device, then the player that's not the host is a subclient.
+Subclients are impossible to track with the means the bot uses - they don't have Xbox IDs (with Mojang giving them an unhelpful placeholder of "0", not even identifying who they're subclienting off of), and they don't have gamertags.
+They're just... there.

+Of course, there could be other reasons why that appeared (IE bugs), but those are rarer.

 ## Technical